ashu-uwach/ashu-uwach.github.com/_posts/2013-01-21-prohibition.md

 Prohibition is generally use to stop people from committing sin, taboo, "bad things".
 They are made to stop you doing that.
 Who decides that?
 It's the people.
 Eg: Are you fine with consumption of cow-meat?
 No, right?
 The west does it, daily.
 Conversely, someone from west will get a culture shock ever find people shitting on the open.
 I see that daily.
 So it's down to people.

-Is it the problem of government?
+Is it a problem of government?

 No.